python-bonobo/bonobo/docs/guide/environment.rst

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Environment variables, whether set globally or only for the scope of the graph, can be can be accessed using any of the normal means.
+Environment variables, whether set globally or only for the scope of the graph, can be accessed using any of the normal means.
 It is important to note that whether set globally for the system or just for the graph context, environment variables are accessed by bonobo in the same way.
 In the example below the database user and password are accessed via the ``os`` module's ``getenv``